-Only 150 of the birds remain in the world but safe habitats now available to them have more than doubled thanks to an ambitious conservation effort to eradicate introduced rats from the Tuamotu group.
+Only 150 of the birds remain but the number of safe habitats for them has more than doubled thanks to an ambitious conservation effort to eradicate introduced rat species from the Tuamotu group.

-The director of Island Conservation, Brad Keitt says the project was implemented together with Birdlife International and its local partner SOP Manu after they found that almost all of the remaining ground doves live on a single rat-free atoll.
+The Director of Island Conservation Brad Keitt, told Koroi Hawkins the project was implemented after they found that almost all remaining ground doves live on a single rat-free atoll.

 BRAD KEITT: This was quite a challenging project, as you can imagine, it was many hundreds of miles away from the nearest international airport in Tahiti, we had to ship numerous different supplies, we had to fly a helicopter from Tahiti over open ocean, the project involved removing invasive species from more than six islands.
 Yeah, it was very complex and was one of the most challenging projects that we and our partners have been involved in.

 KOROI HAWKINS: And is it over now?
 Is it complete?

 BK: Well the implementation phase is complete so there was years of planning that went into the project working with the local communities to understand their desires and wishes and see if they support and wanted to see this work happen.
 Then, during the months of June and July this year the expedition went forth and that was the implementation, so we carried out the plans that we hope will lead to the permanent removal of the invasive species that are threatening those islands.
 We'll return in a year to confirm whether those rats are gone from the island.

 KH: Now you've saved one bird in one set of islands in the Pacific, are there more out there that need help?